This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 After being re-elected for a second mandate in July 2024, EU Commission President Ursula von der Leyen has now announced the Commissioner-Designates who should sit in her new College of Commissioners subject to the European Parliament’s approval.

-To oversee EU taxation policy, von der Leyen has proposed Wopke Hoesktra, the Dutch Conservative Commissioner for climate action since 2023, who will also retain his current responsibilities over climate, net zero and clean growth.
+To oversee EU taxation policy, von der Leyen has proposed Wopke Hoekstra, the Dutch Conservative Commissioner for climate action since 2023, who will also retain his current responsibilities over climate, net zero and clean growth.
 Hoekstra’s priorities on taxation policy are neatly set out in the Mission Letter provided by President von der Leyen.

 When tax meets climate change